 Here are some other desserts to bake in an iron skillet

 - Upside Down Cakes

 Now that we’ve covered skillets, let’s talk apples.
 I’m curious, what are your favorite apples to bake with?
 When I bake with apples I usually mix sweet and tart together because I like the contrasting flavors.
-For this cake, I used Gravenstein, which are really tart, and Pink lady for their sweet aromatic flavor.
+For this cake, I used Gravensteins, which are really tart, and Pink lady for their sweet aromatic flavor.
 Together they have a great balance.